hipposareevil/auto_backup/README.md

 3. Logs of the activity go into the backup directory under the file `.copy.log`

+4. When necessary, update the `_create_git` method in `hippowatch.sh` to have a correct set of files to ignore for copying and for git.

 # zsh theme

 If you're using zsh and [oh-my-zsh](https://ohmyz.sh/), you can add the [zsh snippet](https://github.com/hipposareevil/auto_backup/blob/master/zsh/theme-snippet) to your PROMPT.
-You will need unicode enabled iterm2 for this to look good.
+You will need unicode enabled `iterm2` for this to look good.

 ![zsh example](https://github.com/hipposareevil/auto_backup/blob/master/images/first.entry.png)